lowRISC/opentitan/hw/ip/otbn/dv/tracer/README.md

 ## Trace Format

 Trace output is generated as a series of records.
-Each record consists of a number of lines that begin with a single character that identifies the category of the line and relate to activity occurring in the cycle the record is associated with.
-The format following that within the line depends upon the category (see the XPrefix parameters below for the possible categories).

-A record may start with an 'E' or 'S' (instruction execute or stall) line, then has other lines.
-Ordering for the other lines is not guaranteed.
-A record will never be empty.
-It is expected that all records begin with an 'E' or 'S' line.
-A record without an 'E' or 'S' line indicates a bug in OTBN.
+Every record has zero or more *header lines*, followed by zero or more *body lines*.
+There is no fixed ordering within the header lines or the body lines.

+The type of any line can be identified by its first character.
+The possible types for header lines are as follows:

+- `S`: **Instruction stall**.
+An instruction is stalled.
+- `E`: **Instruction execute**.
+An instruction completed its execution.
+- `U`: **Wipe in progress**.
+OTBN is in the middle of an internal wipe.
+- `V`: **Wipe complete**.
+An internal wipe has completed.

+The possible types for body lines are:

+- `<`: **Register read**: A register has been read.
+- `>`: **Register write**: A register has been written.
+- `R`: **Memory load**: A value has been loaded from memory.
+- `W`: **Memory store**: A value has been stored to memory.

+See the [sections below](#line-formats) for details of what information is in the different lines.

+A well-formed record has exactly one header line, but it's possible for the tracer to generate other records if something goes wrong in the design.
 It is not the tracer's responsibility to detect bugs; the simulation environment should flag these as errors in a suitable way.

+An instruction execution will be represented by zero or more `S` records, followed by one `E` record that represents the retirement of the instruction.
+The secure wipe phase at the end of OTBN's operation will be represented by zero or more `U` records, followed by a final `V` record.

-Whilst the tracer does not aim to detect bugs there may be instances where the signals it traces do something unexpected that requires special behaviour.
-Where this happens 'ERR' will be placed somewhere in the line that contains information about the unexpected signals.
-See information on Memory Write (`W`) lines below for an example.
-'ERR' will not be present in trace output for any other reason.
+Whilst the tracer does not aim to detect bugs, there may be instances where the signals it traces do something unexpected that requires special behaviour.
+Where this happens, the string `"ERR"` will be placed somewhere in the line that contains information about the unexpected signals.
+See information on Memory Write (`W`) lines below for an example. `ERR` will not be present in trace output for any other reason.

 ### Record examples
 (The first line of each example illustrates the instruction being traced to aid the example and